Whether you’re building a new home or remodeling an existing one, these 2020 flooring trends are worth knowing about.

 While some bamboo flooring may be milled to look identical to hardwood, you can get flat-grain bamboo like this sample, which has the tell-tale pattern that comes from the “rings” that are part of bamboo’s identity (photo source: The Home Depot).

 Another great reason to invest in bamboo flooring is that the material is termite resistant and comes in a wide variety of stains and plank widths.
 In addition, its per-unit cost is generally less than that of traditional hardwood flooring.
-It’s also very easy to install for DIYers, which makes it an attractive option for small business owners flipping houses – or updating their own living spaces.
+It’s also straightforward to install for DIYers, making it an attractive option for small business owners flipping houses – or updating their own living spaces.

 Footnote: The center photograph in the lead image is by Thanos Pal onUnsplash.